Akollek/LaTeX-Alpha/README.md

 __See the Demo PDF for full examples__

-Note: LaTeX documents created with this package must be compiled with the command `pdflatex --shell-escape`
+Note: LaTeX documents created with this package must be compiled with the command `pdflatex --shell-escape` AlphaTeX requires a UNIX system with `curl`, though could be easily adapted for use with `wget`.

 # Commands